svenstaro/wiresmith/README.md

 You choose to let it figure out the addresses by itself or provide static addresses yourself.
 It can also clean up dead peers if desired.

-IPv4 and IPv6 are fully supported.

-Currently supported value store backends:
+## Features

+- Automatic address allocation
+- Mesh connectivity
+- IPv4/IPv6
-- Consul
+- Value store backends: Consul

-Currently supported network configuration backends:
+- Network configuration backends: systemd-networkd
+- Cleanup of dead peers

-- systemd-networkd
+- Pretty logging!

 ## How to use